 According to the theory, such plasma would form large sections of matter and antimatter throughout the Universe.
 Furthermore, it theorized that our current location in the cosmos must be in a section where the matter is much more abundant than the antimatter – hence solving the matter-antimatter asymmetry problem.

 Image Courtesy: NASA

-In his theory, he suggested that the fundamental particles became heavier over the course of time, while the gravity weakened.
-Suppose if the masses of the particles have been increasing, the radiation from the early universe could deceive it to be hotter and the objects in space could appear to be moving away from each other even if they weren’t in actuality.
+Furthermore, he explained that if masses of the particles have been increasing, radiation from the early Universe could make space appear hotter and moving away from each other even if it wasn’t the case.

 1. Steady State Universe

-Basically, the Steady-State theory suggests that the Universe doesn’t have any beginning and it’s eternal.
-The idea of steady-state was first propounded in 1948, by three cosmologists Hermann Bondi, Fred Hoyle and Thomas Gold.
-It was derived from the perfect cosmological principle, which itself states that the Universe is same no matter where you look and it will always be the same.
+The idea of the steady-state theory was first proposed in 1948 by cosmologists Hermann Bondi, Fred Hoyle, and Thomas Gold.
+It was derived from the perfect cosmological principle, which itself states that the Universe is the same no matter where you look, and it will always be the same.

 According to the model, galaxies and other large astronomical bodies near us should appear similar to those that are far away.
 However, the Big Bang tells us that distant galaxies should look younger than those at close proximity (when observed from the earth) since light takes much longer to reach us.

 The Steady-State theory gained widespread popularity in the early and mid-20th century.
 However, by the 1960s, it was mostly discarded by the scientific community in favor of the Big Bang after the discovery of the cosmic microwave background.